matloff/TidyverseSkeptic/README.md

 tools like this?
 Just for the sake of "purity," implicit in the above quoted passage?

+The "naughty kids" aspect in the above quote,

+> An assignment completed entirely with base R syntax (in a class where
+> tidyverse is being used) could signal a student who is less engaged with
+> the overall learning materials for the course.

+sounds a bit authoritarian, and I've seen consequences.
+For instance, one R learner proudly displayed on Twitter some code she had managed to write, but apologized for using a loop.

 ## Case study:  Tidy as an obstacle to R statistical methods